ololiuhqui/magnolia-free-hugo-theme/content/it/posts/perché-donare-a-progetti-di-software-opensource-è-importante/index.md

 draft:
 type: # This is here for future possible development, you can leave it blank
 layout: 'single'
+Params:
+  imageAttribution: "Foto dalla copertina del libro 'Program or be Programmed' di Douglas Rushkoff"
+  # Set an attribution to the author of the picture you're using for the post
 # Refer to [Front matter | Hugo](https://gohugo.io/content-management/front-matter/)
 ---